rozhedev/wallet-next/README.md

 ### Additional notes
  * public folder is the same of assets
- * Don't add alias for files, saved in public forder
+ * Don't add alias for files, saved in public forder.
+Only absolute path